Metapoetics:

 *

-Return to part one (and an index to all parts of The
+Return to part one (and links to all 6 parts of this version of The

 Necessity of Poetics) here.